istio-ecosystem/istio-operator/ARCHITECTURE.md

 The CLI `mesh` command is implemented in the [cmd/mesh](https://github.com/istio/operator/blob/master/cmd/mesh/) subdirectory as a Cobra command with the following subcommands:

-- [manifest](https://github.com/istio/operator/blob/master/cmd/mesh/manifest.go): renders a manifest and outputs to console or files.
+- [manifest](https://github.com/istio/operator/blob/master/cmd/mesh/manifest.go): the manifest subcommand is used to generate, apply, diff or migrate Istio manifests, it has the following subcommands:
-- [install](https://github.com/istio/operator/blob/master/cmd/mesh/install.go): renders and manifest and applies it to a cluster.
+    - [apply](https://github.com/istio/operator/blob/master/cmd/mesh/manifest-apply.go): the apply subcommand is used to generate an Istio install manifest and apply it to a cluster.
+    - [diff](https://github.com/istio/operator/blob/master/cmd/mesh/manifest-diff.go): the diff subcommand is used to compare manifest from two files or directories.
+    - [generate](https://github.com/istio/operator/blob/master/cmd/mesh/manifest-generate.go): the generate subcommand is used to generate an Istio install manifest.
+    - [migrate](https://github.com/istio/operator/blob/master/cmd/mesh/manifest-migrate.go): the migrate subcommand is used to migrate a configuration in Helm values format to IstioControlPlane format.
+    - [versions](https://github.com/istio/operator/blob/master/cmd/mesh/manifest-versions.go): the versions subcommand is used to list the version of Istio recommended for and supported by this version of the operator binary.
-- [dump-profile](https://github.com/istio/operator/blob/master/cmd/mesh/dump.go): dumps the default values for a selected profile.
+- [profile](https://github.com/istio/operator/blob/master/cmd/mesh/profile.go): dumps the default values for a selected profile, it has the following subcommands:
+    - [diff](https://github.com/istio/operator/blob/master/cmd/mesh/profile-diff.go): the diff subcommand is used to display the difference between two Istio configuration profiles.
+    - [dump](https://github.com/istio/operator/blob/master/cmd/mesh/profile-dump.go): the dump subcommand is used to dump the values in an Istio configuration profile.
+    - [list](https://github.com/istio/operator/blob/master/cmd/mesh/profile-list.go): the list subcommand is used to list available Istio configuration profiles.

 ## Migration tools